greatkapitaltech/ui-website-rkgroup/FINAL_COMPLETE_GUIDE.md

 - Partners → Upload logos (with thumbnail preview)
 - Board Members → Upload photos (with thumbnail preview)
 - Timeline → Upload images (with thumbnail preview)
+- News & Updates → Upload images (with thumbnail preview)
 - All images stored in assets/uploads/[folder]
+- Images display in list view with callbackReadField

 ---